tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 If you are creating a cloud of microservices or are in an environment where you have to generate multiple maven projects or modules, it is very useful to create archetypes to handle these new modules/projects creation.

 ## What is an archetype?
-[Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) is a templated project.
+[A Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) is a templated project.
 Maven offers several archetypes that allow you to create new maven modules ready to run in few seconds.

 ## How to use a generic archetype?
 [Archetype usage](https://maven.apache.org/archetype/maven-archetype-plugin/usage.html) is quite simple.
 If you want to generate an archetype based on the default list, just run: